SMI Indices Technical Analysis & SMI Trading Signals

 Divergence Trading

-The illustration explained & illustrated below displays a bearish classic divergence between the stock price & the SMI.
-When the SMI showed this divergence the stock price trend reversed and started to move in a downward direction.
+The subsequent illustration clearly demonstrates a bearish classic divergence between the stock's price action and the SMI indicator.
+After this divergence was observed, the stock price trend reversed its course and began declining.

 Bearish Stock Divergence